mulcmu/esphome-marlin-uart/README.md

 - Evaluate upload file to SD card capability
 - Add support for multiple extruders
 - Evaluate using slicer computed time
+- Format repository to be compatible with ESPHome External Components